Digital rhetoric: Misinformation and disinformation

+Social media has contributed to the proliferation of misinformation/disinformation because of its viral and largely unfiltered nature.
+Everyday users have the power to join and perpetuate a narrative that could be entirely false.
+In recent years, the term "fake news"—used synonymously with misinformation—has been highly popularized and politicized in digital spaces.

 Politics

-The increase in digitalization of media has amplified the importance influence of digital rhetoric in politics, as this digitalization has introduced a new, more direct relationship between politicians and the citizenry.
+Digital rhetoric can now be found in politics, as it introduces a more direct relationship between politicians and citizens.
 Digital communication platforms and social networking sites allow citizens to share information and engage in debate with other people of similar or distinct political ideologies, which have been shown to influence and predict the political behavior of individuals outside the digital world.
-Politicians have been known to use digital rhetoric as a persuasive tool to communicate information to citizens.
-Reciprocally, digital rhetoric has enabled increasing political participation amongst citizens.
+Some politicians have used digital rhetoric as a persuasive tool to communicate information to citizens.
+Some research suggests that digital rhetoric has contributed to increased political participation among citizens.
+Himelboim et al. journal on online political communication details numerous studies that demonstrate that there is a positive increase in political tolerance and knowledge due to online political communication with different people with different perspectives.

 Theoretical research on digital rhetoric in politics has attributed the increase of political participation to three models: the motivation model, the learning model, and the attitude model.